- Topic 1: What Is Auditing and Why Does It Matter?

 For an example of a misstatement, watch “Information Asymmetry: Buying a Used Car”:

 On the other hand, members of management who prepare the financial statements, have significant incentives to intentionally misstate the financial statements to make the company appear more profitable than it is.
 These pressures to manipulate financial statements come from several sources.
 For example, pressures to meet analyst or other market expectations can be tremendous.
 Many company executives hold significant amounts of stock and stock options that directly tie their financial worth to the performance of the company.
 While compensating management in this way has many benefits, it can also have the negative effect of leading to intentional misstatements of financial information in order to drive the stock price up, thereby increasing the value of that manager’s stock or option holdings.
-This risk that management might mislead investors in order to profit from gains in the stock price is referred to as moral hazard.
-Billions of dollars have been lost by investors due to false financial statements issued by the companies they invest in.
-For example, an October 2001 revelation1 that Enron Corporation had issued fraudulent financial statements over a period of several years resulted in a loss of approximately $60 billion of market value.
+This risk that management might mislead investors in order to profit from gains in the stock price is referred to as moral hazardmoral hazard: A situation when a party makes risky decisions because they are sheltered from the consequences of their behavior.

 Want to try our built-in assessments?